Tiger tattoos are popular with all gender identities.

 - Black & Grey Tiger Tattoos

-Black and grey can be applied to most of the above styles if you aren’t into colored ink.
+The black and grey tattooing can be applied to most of the above styles if you aren’t into colored ink.

 We love the level of detail that comes out in a black and grey tiger tattoo.